Blog Main Image

 During merchant onboarding, traditional manual verification workflows often fail to catch deepfakes.
 Human reviewers cannot reliably spot the tiny details that give away AI-generated media, such as unnatural facial movements or altered textures.
 This makes it easier for fraudsters to slip through identity checks and open the door to onboarding fraud.

 The numbers tell the story.
 AI-driven crimes are surging, with face-swap attacks increasing 704% in just six months.
-Real-time fraud is quickly becoming the norm, and fraudsters are capitalising on it to infiltrate organizations more easily than ever before.
+Real-time fraud is quickly becoming the norm, and fraudsters are capitalizing on it to infiltrate organizations more easily than ever before.

 Deepfake onboarding fraud creates serious risks for businesses verifying merchant or business identities remotely.
 Financial institutions, payment processors, and other regulated sectors face mounting pressure as criminals exploit weaknesses in digital KYC and KYB processes.
-Using deepfake technology, bad actors impersonate legitimate customers, open fraudulent accounts, and conduct unauthorised transactions—all while appearing to pass standard facial verification checks.
+Using deepfake technology, bad actors impersonate legitimate customers, open fraudulent accounts, and conduct unauthorized transactions—all while appearing to pass standard facial verification checks.

 Beyond face-swapping, fraudsters employ various spoofing techniques during onboarding.
 These methods range from simple printed photos to sophisticated 3D-printed masks.
 Some attackers use pre-recorded videos to simulate live presence, while others manipulate their appearance using digital filters and virtual camera software.
 Each tactic targets different gaps in the verification process, which makes strong anti-spoofing measures essential for risk teams to stay ahead.